 In applications that do not interface to the SPI control registers, the SDIO/OLM pin, the SCLK/DTP pin, and the PDWN pin serve as standalone CMOS-compatible control pins.
-When the device is powered up, it is assumed that the user intends to use the pins as static control lines for the duty cycle stabilizer, output data format, and power-down feature control.
+When the device is powered up, it is assumed that the user intends to use the pins as static control lines for the output lane mode, digital test pattern, and power-down feature control.
 In this mode, CSB should be connected to AVDD, which disables the serial port interface.